 Your credit may be temporarily affected

-While the CARES Act requires lenders to report your payments as deferred instead of late or missed, your ability to get credit may be impacted.
 If you're planning to make a significant purchase shortly after your mortgage forbearance ends, you may have difficulty proving your credibility as a borrower.
 A lender will most likely expect to see you've made up your forbearance.
 This may not seem like an issue, but if the payments are deferred to the end of your loan, it could take years to accomplish.

 Can you create a repayment plan?

-Temporary and permanent job loss has affected millions of people due to closures related to the Coronavirus.
-Still, when your mortgage forbearance period ends, you'll have to repay the payments you've missed.
+When your mortgage forbearance period ends, you'll have to repay the payments you've missed.
 This could mean making higher mortgage payments, adding an additional payment to your existing mortgage payments or extending the length of your mortgage term.
 Discuss your options for repayment with your financial advisor before signing on the dotted line.
 Making promises you can't keep could leave you facing foreclosure in the future.

 If you're facing a temporary financial setback that makes paying your monthly mortgage payments impossible, don't resign yourself to defaulting on your mortgage and potentially losing your home.
 Speak with a Customer Assistance Specialist to learn more about mortgage forbearance and other forms of mortgage relief.